 And this concept still has momentum.
-Fashion in the new Connolly is focused and strongly edited, combining wearability and luxurious practicality.
-It is loosely based around classic sportswear, emphasising functionality, desirability and comfort.
-The wider product offering has a more curated personal touch and, crucially, is backed up by excellent service.”
+Fashion and leather products in the new, Gilles & Boissier designed shop Connolly are modern, sustainably sourced and design focused, combining style, wearability and luxurious practicality.
+Clothing is loosely based around classic sportswear, emphasising functionality, desirability and comfort.
+Leather bags and accessories are designed with classic understatement and beautiful hand finished details.
+The wider product offering for the home and antiques has a more curated personal touch and, everything crucially, is backed up by excellent service.”

 Entering No. 4 Clifford Street, the visitor immediately feels swept into the world of Connolly, but the beautiful product is only part of that sensation.
 The quality and aesthetics of the interior and all its details are what make it feel so special.
 Spread over three floors, each space is completely distinctive yet feels part of a coherent whole.
 The floors are linked by the remarkable and sculptural black wooden staircase.
 The palette of black, dark grey, white, cream and honey-beige weaves through different walls, floors, carpets and shelving.
 The lighting, making full use of the latest tiny LED fittings, is extraordinarily subtle.